HeavenlyGyoza/infra/README.md

 - Implement Watchtower for automatic Docker container updates
 - Deploy Paperless-ngx for document management
 - Use Gluetun container for VPN routing
-- Adding VSCode Server to have a separated dev enviroment
+- Adding VSCode Server to have a separate dev enviroment

 ### Network & Security